 At our Annual Meeting, we will provide our shareholders the opportunity to vote to approve, on an advisory basis, the compensation of our NEOs.
-At the 2015 Annual Meeting, our shareholders cast 2,453,781 votes, or 97%, in favor of approving the compensation, and 53,858 votes, or 3% against.
+At the 2016 Annual Meeting of Shareholders, our shareholders cast 2,258,533 votes, or 95%, in favor of approving the compensation of our NEOs and 95,993 votes, or 4%, against approving such compensation, with 16,801 votes, or 1%, abstaining.
 Our Compensation Committee and Board value the opinions expressed by our shareholders, including the non-binding advisory vote on executive compensation.
 We are mindful of the strong support our shareholders expressed for our philosophy of linking compensation to our operating objectives and the enhancement of shareholder value.
-As a result, our Compensation Committee took the results of the vote into account when determining that our 2015, and anticipated 2016, executive compensation policies should largely remain consistent with our policies in prior years and should continue to emphasize the performance, alignment, and retention objectives described above.
+As a result, our Compensation Committee took the results of the advisory vote on executive compensation into account in determining that our 2016, and anticipated 2017, executive compensation policies remain consistent with our policies in prior years and should continue to emphasize the performance, alignment, and retention objectives described above.